-THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF PROPOSAL 4.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF PROPOSAL 3

-Report of the Audit Committee of the Board of Directors1
+Report of the Audit Committee of the Board of Directors(1)

-Our Audit Committee consists of Mr. Klein and Ms. Lepore and Dr. Nabel.
-Our Board of Directors has determined each member of our Audit Committee to be independent under the listing standards and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended, or the Securities Exchange Act of 1934, as amended.
+Our Audit Committee consists of Mr. Klein, Ms. Lepore, and Dr. Nabel.
+Our Board of Directors has determined each member of our Audit Committee to be independent under the listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The Audit Committee was constituted in February 2020.
 Our Board of Directors has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.accolade.com/corporate-governance/governance-overview.
 The Board of Directors and the Audit Committee review and assess the adequacy of the charter of the Audit Committee on an annual basis.